Blog

 10. Attention.tech as the budget-friendly starter

-Attention.tech offers an entry point for teams who want to test conversation intelligence without overspending.
-It automates routine tasks and includes features like AI call scoring right out of the box.
-It is ideal for fixing immediate gaps in process without a full strategic overhaul.
+Attention.tech offers an entry point for teams that want to test conversation intelligence without overspending.
+It automates routine tasks and includes features like AI call scoring out of the box, which makes it useful for fixing immediate process gaps.
+Strengths include affordable pricing and ready-to-use AI features.
+Weaknesses are a smaller integration ecosystem and lighter analytical depth, with more focus on immediate coaching than long-term forecasting.

 11-12.
 BIGContacts and Agile CRM for very small teams